50+ Bollywood Farewell Songs In Hindi

 Director: Karan Johar

-Every generation has its own rendition of Kabhi Alvida Na Kehna.
+Every generation has its rendition of Kabhi Alvida Na Kehna.
 This one in particular lives up to the lofty standards set by its predecessor.
-This song which is also the namesake of the Karan Johar movie is beautifully composed by Shankar-Ehsaan-Loy and the vocals of Sonu Nigam and Alka Yagnik give it the extra dimension that takes the song to whole new emotional spectrum.
+This song is beautifully composed by Shankar-Ehsaan-Loy, and the vocals of Sonu Nigam and Alka Yagnik offer an extra dimension, taking the song to a whole new emotional spectrum.

 15. Oh Janewale Ho Sake Toh Laut Ke Aana (ओ जानेवाले, हो सके तो लौट के आना)